Interactions of galaxies outside clusters and massive groups: Results

-Figure \ref{fig5} shows the radial dependence of the star formation activity parameters.
-We find that when the target galaxy is early type its median u - r color is constant, irrespective of the neighbor's morphology or separation.
+The u - r color of a galaxy is a measure of the SFA of galaxies in the recent past.
+Equivalent width of H$\alpha$ line is a well calibrated standard indicator of star formation rate (Kennicutt 1998).
+This width can be defined as the ratio of the H$\alpha$ luminosity to the underlying stellar continuum thus representing a measure of the the current to past average star formation.
+It is therefore a model independent, directly observed proxy for specific star formation rate of a galaxy.
+The color gradient of a galaxy enables us to study the star formation history along the disk. {The {\it u-}band surface photometry of galaxies in our sample is noisy.
+For this reason we use gradient in g - i color which has been corrected for the inclination and seeing effects}.
+It is defined as the difference in g - i color between the central and annulus region of the galaxy in our sample.
+Observational studies indicate that the higher surface brightness galaxies have shallower color gradients. {We find that when the target galaxy is early type its median u - r color is constant, irrespective of the neighbor's morphology or separation.
 For late type target galaxies the u - r color is slightly larger for those with early type neighbors.
-On smaller separations the late type galaxies having late type neighbors show an increase in their u -r color, however, the sample size becomes so small that the increase is not statistically significant.
-In line with the constancy of u - r color, the equivalent width of H$\alpha$ line for early type galaxies is constant and indistinguishable of neighbor's morphology at separations larger than 0.1 $r_{vir,nei}$ as shown in middle row of figure \ref{fig5}.
-The situation is completely different when the neighbor morphology is late type.
-When any galaxy comes within the virial radius of its late type neighbor it shows a dramatic increase in its SFA. \citet{2009ApJ...691.1828P} had noticed a sharp drop in SFA of a late type galaxy when it came in close contact with early type galaxy.
-We, however, don't see such a dramatic drop possibly because our galaxies are mainly taken from low density regions compared to the sample used in \citet{2009ApJ...691.1828P}.
-The increase in width of H$\alpha$ line can be attributed to the interactions, however small, that are going on in these galaxies even though they reside in comparatively low density environments.
-The gradient in g - i color, as shown in the lowest panel, slightly increases as the galaxy approaches it neighbor.
+On smaller separations the late type galaxies having late type neighbors show an increase in their u -r color, however, the sample size becomes so small that the increase is not statistically significant}.
+In line with the constancy of u - r color, the equivalent width of H$\alpha$ line for early type galaxies is constant and indistinguishable of neighbor's morphology at separations larger than 0.1 $r_{vir,nei}$.
+The situation is completely different when the neighbor morphology is late type. {When any galaxy comes within the virial radius of its late type neighbor it shows a dramatic increase in its SFA.
+The increase in width of H$\alpha$ line can be attributed to the interactions, however small, that are going on in these galaxies even though they reside in comparatively low density environments}.
+The gradient in g - i color, slightly increases as the galaxy approaches it neighbor.
 This indicates that central region of galaxies become slightly bluer compared to the outside region.
 Different neighbor morphology do not seem to affect this behavior significantly unlike the case of W(H$\alpha$) and u - r color.